fbpx

 How we work

-The EU has over 130 active projects in Georgia.
-These projects are implemented by a wide range of partners including civil society, international organisations, private companies, the Georgian government, and EU member state governments.
+The EU has over 140 active projects in Georgia.
+A wide range of partners including civil society, international organisations, private companies, the Georgian government, and EU member states implement these projects.

-Funding is provided through various modalities, include grants, service tenders, blending, loans, or sector reform support contracts.
+Funding is provided through various modalities.
+They include grants, service tenders, blending, loans, or sectorial reform support contracts.

 The European Union published a detailed evaluation on the effectiveness and impact of the EU’s cooperation with Georgia during the funding period 2014-2020.
-An independent team of evaluators worked on a comprehensive evaluation of the European Union’s development assistance to Georgia during 2014-2020.
+An independent team of evaluators worked on a comprehensive evaluation of the EU’s development assistance.

 Read the detailed findings of the evaluation on the effectiveness and impact of the EU’s cooperation with Georgia in this factsheet.

-EU support is often provided through grants.
+EU support is usually provided through grants.
 These financial donations do not have to be repaid and are usually awarded following a call for proposals.
-Grants are targeted at non-profit organisations.
+Grants are usually aimed for non-profit organisations.

 In Georgia, we have over 100 ongoing grant projects, most often with civil society projects.

-In cases where the EU wishes to provide specific technical expertise or equipment it can launch a competitive call for tender.
+The EU can provide specific technical expertise or equipment by launching a competitive call for tender.
 These can include:

 Twinning is an EU instrument for institutional cooperation between Public Administrations of EU Member States and of beneficiary or partner countries.